 John’s Story – In His Own Words

-John is a tenant with Bishop O’Byrne Housing Association (BOBHA), one of RESOLVE’s Partners, and graciously offered to share his story with us.
+John is a tenant with Bishop O’Byrne Housing Association (BOBHA), one of RESOLVE’s Partners, and graciously offered to share his first-person story with us.

 My name is John F. Kirk.
 I’m 66-years-old and grew up in Barrie, Ontario.
 When I was 17, I joined the Canadian Armed Forces, Army Reserve.
 Beer was available in our barracks for a nickel a can and, thus, I picked up the habit of drinking.

 It was difficult for me to keep a full-time job because of my drinking.
 I started working casual day labour jobs and living at a hostel for men.
 I never earned enough money to get a proper home so I lived in parks during the summer and couch surfed in the winter.

 Drinking was causing me major problems.
 I was homeless on and off over the years, living in fields or parks.
 I began panhandling so I could eat and buy a few beers.

 Homelessness was something I knew I could overcome if I could just stop drinking.

 In 2006, I moved to Calgary to be closer to my son and daughter.
 I was drinking fairly heavily but I had a good job and was making enough to pay my rent.
 Then one day, out of nowhere, I had a brain aneurysm.
 I spent three months in a physiotherapy program and, thus, lost my apartment.
 Again, I found myself homeless.

 I found residence at a three-month alcohol recovery program where I met Julie, a HomeBase caseworker, who helped me apply for AISH (Assured Income for the Severely Handicapped) since I was no longer able to work because of my aneurysm.
 Julie also helped me find a home at Columbus Place, one of Bishop O’Byrne Housing Association (BOBHA)’s affordable and supported apartment buildings.